devonartis/aws-security-workshops/docs/level-300/threat-detection-remediation/01-environment-setup.md

 ## Enable AWS Security Hub

-Now that all of your detective controls have been configured you need to enable AWS Security Hub](https://aws.amazon.com/securityhub/), which will provide you with a comprehensive view of the security and compliance of your AWS environment.
+Now that all of your detective controls have been configured you need to enable <a href="https://aws.amazon.com/securityhub/" target="_blank">AWS Security Hub</a>, which will provide you with a comprehensive view of the security and compliance of your AWS environment.

-1. Go to the <a href="https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2#">AWS Security Hub</a> console.
+1. Go to the <a href="https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2#" target="_blank">AWS Security Hub</a> console.

 2. Click the **Enable Security Hub** button.